 For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind.
 (2 Timothy 1:7)

 Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.
 (Proverbs 3:5-6)

 This command I gave them: ‘Obey my voice, and I will be your God, and you shall be my people.
 And walk in all the way that I command you, that it may be well with you.’
 (Jeremiah 7:23)

 When a man’s ways please the LORD, he makes even his enemies to be at peace with him.
 (Proverbs 16:7)

 Jesus said, “Truly, I say to you, there is no one who has left house or brothers or sisters or mother or father or children or lands, for my sake and for the gospel, who will not receive a hundredfold now in this time, houses and brothers and sisters and mothers and children and lands, with persecutions, and in the age to come eternal life.”
 (Mark 10:29-30)

 Notice a common theme among these verses.
-In order to receive protection, guidance, direction, assistance, strength, and blessings, God requires you to do works – by following His commands as laid out in the Bible.
+In order to receive protection, guidance, direction, assistance, strength, and blessings, God requires you to follow His commands as laid out in the Bible.
+Good works are required.